srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. In the editor, update the values of the `{your-id}` and `{your-location}` variables.

-    Referencing the sample below as an example, you need to set `{your-id}` to the Unique ID you created at the start of this course - i.e. **cah191211**, and set `{your-location}` to the location that matches your resource group.
+    Referencing the sample below as an example, you need to set `{your-id}` to the Unique ID you created at the start of this course - i.e. **cah191211**, and set `{your-location}` to the location that you used for your resource group (see the explanation and examples below).

     ```bash
     #!/bin/bash